IndEcol/pymrio/doc/source/math.rst

     \end{equation}

-Multipliers for :math:`F` are obtained by
+Multipliers (total, direct and indirect, requirement factors for one unit of output) are then obtained by

 .. math::